Bhupinderjeetsingh/Singh_VICModeledSnowsensitivity/README.md

 ### 1. **data**

-This folder contains all the necessary data files for the study, including parameter files, sensitivity analyses, and processed data for model simulations.
+This folder contains all the necessary processed data files for the study, including parameter files, sensitivity analyses, and processed data for model simulations.
+Due to the large size of the raw data files, they have not been uploaded here.
+For access to the raw data, please contact the authors.

 - **parameterfiles**
   Contains the complete parameter sample used for model simulations.